-But the coordinates fed in most of them lead people in the wrong direction because to-do lists often have tasks that others want from us.
+But the coordinates fed in most to-do lists lead people in the wrong directions because they often have tasks that others want from us.
 Bosses, colleagues, partners, friends… even the craving for Instagram likes dictates what we add to our lists.

-Any opportunity to examine these, ironically, makes us feel anxious and take the easy way out.
+Any opportunity to examine these values, ironically, makes us feel anxious and take the easy way out.
 Like running into the welcoming arms of instant gratification.

 The current lockdown is an example.